Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/hardware_overview.md

     - 2 Servers without interactive login, only available via file transfer protocols (`rsync`, `ftp`)
     - IPs: 141.30.73.82/83
-    - Further information on the usage is documentated on the site [Export Nodes](../data_transfer/export_nodes.md)
+    - Further information on the usage is documented on the site [Export Nodes](../data_transfer/export_nodes.md)

 ## AMD Rome CPUs + NVIDIA A100